bees-hive/elegant-git/docs/commands.md

 execution and un-stashed after its successful completion.
 This is useful if you need to deliver only sub-set of the changes.

+If the push output contains an URL (like a link to create a pull request), it will be open (in case if `open` command is available) in a default browser.

 Approximate commands flow is
 ```bash
 ==>> git elegant deliver-work